HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/vanity_url/van_url_work.md

     When the portal redirects the user, it also adds state information to the URL.
 For example, this state information includes the portal and the locale information (selected when you created the vanity URL in the previous steps).

 6. You can make the vanity URLs shorter by omitting the portal root context `/wps` and the string `/vanityurl`.
 In this case, you must use a web server and define a rewrite rule.
-For more information, see *Providing short vanity URLs*.
+For more information, see [Providing short vanity URLs](../../../manage_content/wcm_delivery/vanity_url/adm_vanity_url/van_url_short.md).
 You can then pass out the following URL for your advertising campaign:

     ```
     http://hostname:port/shoe-sale